tomasvana10/seriescalculator_sdd/README.md

  ## Dependencies
  - Googletrans module<br>
- Install it in your terminal after downloading the calculator program : `pip install -r requirements.txt`
+ Install it in your terminal after downloading the calculator program : `pip install -r requirements.txt` Pip is likely already installed on your computer.
+If it isn't, <a id="raw-url" href="https://pip.pypa.io/en/stable/installation/">click here</a>

  ## Inclusivity features (accessibile via file menu)
 **Adjustable font size**